Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 5: Transference

-\textbf{Multitask learning} paradigms aim to use multiple large-scale data to learn multimodal representations and have shown improved performance as compared to learning over singular datasets.
-Several works such as Perceiver~\cite{jaegle2021perceiverio,jaegle2021perceiver}, MultiModel~\cite{kaiser2017one}, ViT-BERT~\cite{li2021towards}, and PolyViT~\cite{likhosherstov2022polyvit} have explored the possibility of using the same unimodal encoder architecture for different inputs on unimodal tasks (i.e., language, image, video, or audio-only).
-The Transformer architecture has emerged as a popular choice due to its suitability for serialized inputs such as text (sequence of tokens)~\cite{devlin2019bert}, images (sequence of patches)~\cite{dosovitskiy2020image}, video (sequence of images)~\cite{sun2019videobert}, and other time-series data (sequence of timesteps)~\cite{lim2021temporal}, a phenomenon further observed by~\citet{lu2021pretrained} where a single Transformer pretrained on text transfers to other unimodal tasks including sequence modeling and image classification.
-There have also been several attempts to build a single model that works well on a suite of multimodal tasks~\cite{cho2021vlt5,li2019visualbert,lu2019vilbert,Su2020VLBERT}.
-For example, UniT~\cite{hu2021transformer}, VLBERT~\cite{Su2020VLBERT}, ViLBERT~\cite{lu2019vilbert}, and VL-T5~\cite{cho2021vlt5} are all unifying models for vision-and-language tasks, with some models also possessing generalization to vision-only and language-only tasks.
-HighMMT~\cite{liang2022highmmt} goes beyond the commonly studied language, vision, and audio modalities to enable generalization to relatively understudied modalities (e.g., tabular data, time-series, sensors, graphs, and set data) and tasks via multitask and transfer learning.
-VATT~\cite{akbari2021vatt} jointly trains a shared model on video, audio, and text data to perform audio-only, video-only, and image-text retrieval tasks.
-FLAVA~\cite{singh2021flava} found that pretraining a shared model with unpaired images, unpaired text, and image-text pairs results in strong performance on image-only, text-only, and image-text multimodal tasks.
+\textbf{Multitask learning} aims to use multiple large-scale tasks to improve performance as compared to learning on individual tasks.
+Several models such as Perceiver~\cite{jaegle2021perceiver}, MultiModel~\cite{kaiser2017one}, ViT-BERT~\cite{li2021towards}, and PolyViT~\cite{likhosherstov2022polyvit} have explored the possibility of using the same unimodal encoder architecture for different inputs across unimodal tasks (i.e., language, image, video, or audio-only).
+The Transformer architecture has emerged as a popular choice due to its suitability for serialized inputs such as text (sequence of tokens)~\cite{devlin2019bert}, images (sequence of patches)~\cite{dosovitskiy2020image}, video (sequence of images)~\cite{sun2019videobert}, and other time-series data (sequence of timesteps)~\cite{lim2021temporal}.
+There have also been several attempts to build a single model that works well on a suite of multimodal tasks, including both not limited to HighMMT~\cite{liang2022highmmt}, VATT~\cite{akbari2021vatt}, FLAVA~\cite{singh2021flava}, and Gato~\citep{reed2022generalist}.